 Nearly all PCB designs have some sorts of electrical performance flaws when first created.
 Finding and quantifying the severity of these design flaws remains a big challenge for design teams.
-Even if signal and power integrity simulation is widely used, preparing the simulations (i.e. decide which nets to be simulated and gather all the device models) requires lots of efforts.
-EMI simulations could take hours to acquire results, and it doesn’t tell you about the root cause.
+Even if signal and power integrity simulation is widely used, preparing the simulations (i.e. deciding which nets to be simulated and gather all the device models) requires lots of effort.
+EMI simulations could take hours to acquire results, and they don’t tell you about the root cause.

-This paper presents a better way to manage Electrical Signoff (ESO) process to help achieve first time electrically-correct PCB design.
+This paper presents a better way to manage the Electrical Signoff (ESO) process to help achieve first time electrically-correct PCB designs.
 The ESO design practice described here is enabled using Mentor Graphics’ HyperLynx tool suite.